-Step 3: To the jar of red water, add 2 tablespoons of sugar.
+To the jar of red water, add 2 tablespoons of sugar.
 To the jar of yellow, add 4 tablespoons of sugar.
-To the jar of green water, add 6 tablespoons of sugar.
-To the jar of blue water, add 8 tablespoons of sugar.
+In the jar of green water, add 6 tablespoons of sugar.
+And to the jar of blue water, add 8 tablespoons of sugar.

 The students can already see at this point that by dissolving increasing amounts of sugar, you’re increasing the density of the sugar water solutions.
 They can easily see that the jars all started the same and now the blue looks a lot fuller than the red.

-Step 6: Use your straw to gently drip the green water on top of the blue layer.
+Use your straw to gently drip the green water on top of the blue layer.
 It works best to place the straw to the side of the glass just above the blue layer.
-You want to add the layers to the glass slowly and carefully, otherwise they’ll mix together resulting in a muddled rainbow.
+You want to add the layers to the glass slowly and carefully, otherwise, they’ll mix together resulting in a muddled rainbow.

 I hope your students love making the rainbow and learning about density in a fun way!